Women in the Crusades

-The role of women in the Crusades is frequently viewed as being limited to domestic or illicit activities during the Crusades.
-While to some extent this is true, they nevertheless played a significant role, taking part in such activities including armed combat in the battles of the Holy Land.
-This article focuses on the First Crusades and identifies known participants.
+Women are frequently said to have been limited to domestic or illicit activities during the Crusades.
+While to some extent this is true, some women also took part in other activities, including armed combat in the battles of the Holy Land.
+This article focuses on the first Crusades (those from 1096 to 1131) and identifies known participants.
 It also highlights some of the more famous women of the later crusades.
 For a discussion of the sociological and religious aspects of the mixing of women with the predominantly male crusaders, the reader is referred to the referenced documents.

 While some women remained at home to act as regents for their estates during the crusades, many other women went on quests and fought in battle.
 Noblewomen fought in combat, their upbringing likely preparing them for this possibility, going so far as to include lessons on riding into battle.